oscimp/amaranth_twstft/Doc/01_usage.md

 ```

 Where `MODE` can be:
- - `OFF` disable antena output and output a constant low signal.
+ - `OFF` disable antenna output and output a constant low signal.
  - `CARRIER` output clean 70MHz carrier.
  - `BPSK` output BPSK modulated by LFSR A
- - `QPSK` output QPSK modulated orthogonaly by LFSRs A and B
+ - `QPSK` output QPSK modulated orthogonally by LFSRs A and B

 **Note**: At reset, mode is set to `OFF`.